JorgeNdC2/tomato_disease/README.md

 ## Requirements

-We highly recommend using a virutal environment, like `virtualenv`.
+We highly recommend using a virtual environment, like `virtualenv`.

 To run the notebooks and codes, you have to install the packages: